OpenASL/HowSignBot/PRIVACY.md

 - Discord user IDs
 - User time zones
 - Zoom meeting IDs, URLs, passcode, and topic for meetings created using one of the Zoom commands
+  - These are only stored for the duration of the meeting.
+They are permanently deleted when a Zoom meeting ends.
 - Zoom participant name, join time, and email (for the participant indicators)
   - These are only stored for the duration of the meeting.
 They are permanently deleted when a Zoom meeting ends.
+- Zoom usernames for users with access to the Zoom commands
+  - Used for authentication via the Zoom API.
+No other Zoom profile information is stored.

 The following are stored for the Sign Cafe server only:

 - Scheduled event IDs
+- Member roles
 - Server join date
-- Member roles
+  - Used to compute and kick inactive users.
 - Creation date of messages posted in #introductions

-These are used to compute and kick inactive users and for server analytics.
+  - Used to compute and kick inactive users.

 **No message content is stored.**